302 Morgan Hall

 research & teaching interests

-Since coming to Amherst in 2008, I have taught courses on American wilderness, Neo-Westerns, Asian American identity, ethnic literatures, research methods, introductory American Studies courses, and a freshman seminar on history and memory.
-In the near future, I plan to offer courses in nonfiction writing, race and the environment, and American sports history.
+Since coming to Amherst in 2008, I have taught courses on American wilderness, Neo-Westerns, Asian American identity, ethnic literatures, research methods, introductory American Studies, and a freshman seminar on history and memory.
+In the near future, I plan to offer courses on American sports history, nonfiction writing, and race and the environment.

-I am also affiliated with the Five College Asian Pacific American Studies Program and spend my life away from Amherst fly-fishing, paddling, and trying to keep up with my winsome daughters.
+I spend my life away from Amherst fly-fishing (not often enough), paddling, and trying to keep up with my winsome daughters.